All Episodes

 A good lawyer sets you up, right?

-They're kind of bringing you, they're asking a question here, and then there's a little little greater nibble there.
+They're kind of bringing you, they're asking a question here, and then there's a little greater nibble there.

-You see why, because I was always fascinating, Greg, when you and I first started talking about doing this book.
+You see why, because I was always fascinating, Greg, when you and I first started talking about doing this book, that Clarence Darrow was your hero, right?

 And Darrow was not always that.

-In fact, he's so good.
+In fact, he's self-he was a liberal.

 But it wasn't his politics.